Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Strategy

 The adiabatic free expansion of an ideal gas is an irreversible process.
 There is no change in the internal energy (and hence temperature) of the gas in such an expansion because no work or heat transfer has happened.
-Thus, a convenient reversible path connecting the same two equilibrium states is a slow, isothermal expansion from V1V1 to V2V2.
+Since the entropy of the system is a state variable, the entropy change of the system during the irreversible process is the same as for any other path.
+A convenient alternative reversible path connecting the same two equilibrium states for which we can calculate the change in entropy is a slow (quasistatic), isothermal expansion from V1V1 to V2V2.
 In this process, the gas could be expanding against a piston while in thermal contact with a heat reservoir, as in step 1 of the Carnot cycle.

 Solution